BrendanSideforge/accounts/Account ECS/example-client/README.md

 ## ENV file

+Create .env file in the top directory of (example-client).

 > VITE_SUPABASE_URL = look at the supabase website, to find the authentication url
 > VITE_SUPABASE_ANON_KEY = look at the supabase website, to find the anon key